Understanding Glaucoma: A Comprehensive Look at the 5 Types

 - Maintain a healthy diet

-- Keep your blood pressure under control
+- Keep blood pressure under control

 - Limit caffeine intake

-- Wear protective eyewear during sports or other high-risk activities
+- Wear protective eyewear during high-risk activities